moovingsloth/Automation_Service/README.md

 - **MongoDB**: A NoSQL database for storing survey data.
 - **Mongoose**: An ODM (Object Data Modeling) library for MongoDB and Node.js.
 - **Mailgun**: An email automation service for sending survey emails.

+### Other Tools and Libraries

+- **Passport**: Authentication middleware for Node.js.
+- **Lodash**: A modern JavaScript utility library delivering modularity, performance, and extras.
+- **Concurrently**: Run multiple commands concurrently.
+- **Nodemon**: A utility that monitors for any changes in your source and automatically restarts your server.

 ## Progress